 - Familiarity with GraphQL and WPGraphQL.

-- A setup WPGraphQL/WooGraphQL backend.
+- A WPGraphQL/WPGraphQL for WooCommerce backend.

-import { gql } from '@apollo/client'; export const CustomerContent = gql` fragment CustomerContent on Customer { id sessionToken } `; export const ProductContentSlice = gql` fragment ProductContentSlice on Product { id databaseId name slug type image { id sourceUrl(size: WOOCOMMERCE_THUMBNAIL) altText } ... on SimpleProduct { price regularPrice soldIndividually } ... on VariableProduct { price regularPrice soldIndividually } } `; export const ProductVariationContentSlice = gql` fragment ProductVariationContentSlice on ProductVariation { id databaseId name slug image { id sourceUrl(size: WOOCOMMERCE_THUMBNAIL) altText } price regularPrice } `; export const ProductContentFull = gql` fragment ProductContentFull on Product { id databaseId slug name type description shortDescription(format: RAW) image { id sourceUrl altText } galleryImages { nodes { id sourceUrl(size: WOOCOMMERCE_THUMBNAIL) altText } } productTags(first: 20) { nodes { id slug name } } attributes { nodes { id attributeId ... on LocalProductAttribute { name options variation } ... on GlobalProductAttribute { name options variation } } } ... on SimpleProduct { onSale stockStatus price rawPrice: price(format: RAW) regularPrice salePrice stockStatus stockQuantity soldIndividually } ... on VariableProduct { onSale price rawPrice: price(format: RAW) regularPrice salePrice stockStatus stockQuantity soldIndividually variations(first: 50) { nodes { id databaseId name price rawPrice: price(format: RAW) regularPrice salePrice onSale attributes { nodes { name label value } } } } } } `; export const VariationContent = gql` fragment VariationContent on ProductVariation { id name slug price regularPrice salePrice stockStatus stockQuantity onSale image { id sourceUrl altText } } `; export const CartItemContent = gql` fragment CartItemContent on CartItem { key product { node { ...ProductContentSlice } } variation { node { ...ProductVariationContentSlice } } quantity total subtotal subtotalTax extraData { key value } } `; export const CartContent = gql` fragment CartContent on Cart { contents(first: 100) { itemCount nodes { ...CartItemContent } } appliedCoupons { code discountAmount discountTax } needsShippingAddress availableShippingMethods { packageDetails supportsShippingCalculator rates { id instanceId methodId label cost } } subtotal subtotalTax shippingTax shippingTotal total totalTax feeTax feeTotal discountTax discountTotal } `; export const GetProduct = gql` query GetProduct($id: ID!, $idType: ProductIdTypeEnum) { product(id: $id, idType: $idType) { ...ProductContentFull } } `; export const GetProductVariation = gql` query GetProductVariation($id: ID!) { productVariation(id: $id, idType: DATABASE_ID) { ...VariationContent } } `; export const GetCart = gql` query GetCart($customerId: Int) { cart { ...CartContent } customer(customerId: $customerId) { ...CustomerContent } } `; export const AddToCart = gql` mutation AddToCart($productId: Int!, $variationId: Int, $quantity: Int, $extraData: String) { addToCart( input: {productId: $productId, variationId: $variationId, quantity: $quantity, extraData: $extraData} ) { cart { ...CartContent } cartItem { ...CartItemContent } } } `; export const UpdateCartItemQuantities = gql` mutation UpdateCartItemQuantities($items: [CartItemQuantityInput]) { updateItemQuantities(input: {items: $items}) { cart { ...CartContent } items { ...CartItemContent } } } `; export const RemoveItemsFromCart = gql` mutation RemoveItemsFromCart($keys: [ID], $all: Boolean) { removeItemsFromCart(input: {keys: $keys, all: $all}) { cart { ...CartContent } cartItems { ...CartItemContent } } } `;
+import { gql } from '@apollo/client'; export const ProductContentSlice = gql` fragment ProductContentSlice on Product { id databaseId name slug type image { id sourceUrl(size: WOOCOMMERCE_THUMBNAIL) altText } ... on SimpleProduct { price regularPrice soldIndividually } ... on VariableProduct { price regularPrice soldIndividually } } `; export const ProductVariationContentSlice = gql` fragment ProductVariationContentSlice on ProductVariation { id databaseId name slug image { id sourceUrl(size: WOOCOMMERCE_THUMBNAIL) altText } price regularPrice } `; export const ProductContentFull = gql` fragment ProductContentFull on Product { id databaseId slug name type description shortDescription(format: RAW) image { id sourceUrl altText } galleryImages { nodes { id sourceUrl(size: WOOCOMMERCE_THUMBNAIL) altText } } productTags(first: 20) { nodes { id slug name } } attributes { nodes { id attributeId ... on LocalProductAttribute { name options variation } ... on GlobalProductAttribute { name options variation } } } ... on SimpleProduct { onSale stockStatus price rawPrice: price(format: RAW) regularPrice salePrice stockStatus stockQuantity soldIndividually } ... on VariableProduct { onSale price rawPrice: price(format: RAW) regularPrice salePrice stockStatus stockQuantity soldIndividually variations(first: 50) { nodes { id databaseId name price rawPrice: price(format: RAW) regularPrice salePrice onSale attributes { nodes { name label value } } } } } } `; export const VariationContent = gql` fragment VariationContent on ProductVariation { id name slug price regularPrice salePrice stockStatus stockQuantity onSale image { id sourceUrl altText } } `; export const CartItemContent = gql` fragment CartItemContent on CartItem { key product { node { ...ProductContentSlice } } variation { node { ...ProductVariationContentSlice } } quantity total subtotal subtotalTax extraData { key value } } ${ProductContentSlice} ${ProductVariationContentSlice} `; export const CartContent = gql` fragment CartContent on Cart { contents(first: 100) { itemCount nodes { ...CartItemContent } } appliedCoupons { code discountAmount discountTax } needsShippingAddress availableShippingMethods { packageDetails supportsShippingCalculator rates { id instanceId methodId label cost } } subtotal subtotalTax shippingTax shippingTotal total totalTax feeTax feeTotal discountTax discountTotal } ${CartItemContent} `; export const AddressFields = gql` fragment AddressFields on CustomerAddress { firstName lastName company address1 address2 city state country postcode phone } `; export const LineItemFields = gql` fragment LineItemFields on LineItem { databaseId product { node { ...ProductContentSlice } } orderId quantity subtotal total totalTax } ${ProductContentSlice} `; export const OrderFields = gql` fragment OrderFields on Order { id databaseId orderNumber orderVersion status needsProcessing subtotal paymentMethodTitle total totalTax date dateCompleted datePaid billing { ...AddressFields } shipping { ...AddressFields } lineItems(first: 100) { nodes { ...LineItemFields } } } ${AddressFields} ${LineItemFields} `; export const CustomerFields = gql` fragment CustomerFields on Customer { id databaseId firstName lastName displayName billing { ...AddressFields } shipping { ...AddressFields } orders(first: 100) { nodes { ...OrderFields } } } ${AddressFields} ${OrderFields} `; export const CustomerContent = gql` fragment CustomerContent on Customer { id sessionToken } `; export const GetProduct = gql` query GetProduct($id: ID!, $idType: ProductIdTypeEnum) { product(id: $id, idType: $idType) { ...ProductContentFull } } ${ProductContentFull} `; export const GetProductVariation = gql` query GetProductVariation($id: ID!) { productVariation(id: $id, idType: DATABASE_ID) { ...VariationContent } } ${VariationContent} `; export const GetCart = gql` query GetCart($customerId: Int) { cart { ...CartContent } customer(customerId: $customerId) { ...CustomerContent } } ${CartContent} ${CustomerContent} `; export const AddToCart = gql` mutation AddToCart($productId: Int!, $variationId: Int, $quantity: Int, $extraData: String) { addToCart( input: {productId: $productId, variationId: $variationId, quantity: $quantity, extraData: $extraData} ) { cart { ...CartContent } cartItem { ...CartItemContent } } } ${CartContent} ${CartItemContent} `; export const UpdateCartItemQuantities = gql` mutation UpdateCartItemQuantities($items: [CartItemQuantityInput]) { updateItemQuantities(input: {items: $items}) { cart { ...CartContent } items { ...CartItemContent } } } ${CartContent} ${CartItemContent} `; export const RemoveItemsFromCart = gql` mutation RemoveItemsFromCart($keys: [ID], $all: Boolean) { removeItemsFromCart(input: {keys: $keys, all: $all}) { cart { ...CartContent } cartItems { ...CartItemContent } } } ${CartContent} ${CartItemContent} `; export const Login = gql` mutation Login($username: String!, $password: String!) { login(input: { username: $username, password: $password }) { authToken refreshToken customer { ...CustomerFields } } } ${CustomerFields} `; export const UpdateCustomer = gql` mutation UpdateCustomer($input: UpdateCustomerInput!) { updateCustomer(input: $input) { customer { ...CustomerFields } } } ${CustomerFields} `;

-We've included all the queries will be using going forward and leveraging some fragments here and there.
+We've included all the queries we'll be using going forward and leveraging some fragments here and there.
 Now we can move onto implementing the components sourcing these queries and mutations.
 We won't go over them into much detail here but you can learn more about them in the schema docs.

 UserSessionProvider.jsx